How Kieran Tie Built a Productized Editorial Marketplace With SPP

 Speaking of vetting: Chatty has an extensive vetting process in place: there’s an application form they need to fill out with details about their experience, type of clients they want to work with, and other questions.
 Once selected, Kieran hops on a call with the editor so they can get to know each other, and see if this partnership is a good opportunity for both sides.
 Those selected undergo an editing test before they are onboarded onto the platform.

-In regards to finding the editors to begin with, Kieran mentions that it’s 50–50.
+With regard to finding the editors to begin with, Kieran mentions that it’s 50–50.
 Some find Chatty organically, others via job ads that have been posted when the platform launched.
 Right now, Chatty has paused the hiring process as they optimize their core process with the help of client feedback.

 Being able to choose a different editor